marp-team/marp-core/README.md

 Marp Markdown is based on [Marpit](https://github.com/marp-team/marpit) and [CommonMark](https://commonmark.org/), and there are these additional features:

 - **Marpit**
-  - Enable [inline SVG mode](https://github.com/marp-team/marpit#inline-svg-slide-experimental) and lazy YAML parsing by default.
+  - Enable [inline SVG mode](https://github.com/marp-team/marpit#inline-svg-slide-experimental) and loose YAML parsing by default.
 - **CommonMark**
   - For security reason, HTML tag only allows whitelisted elements by default.
   - [Support table syntax based on GitHub Flavored Markdown.](https://help.github.com/articles/organizing-information-with-tables/)